-Board and committee mem Board of Directors (8) Governance and Nomin Compensation Committ ating Committee (9) Meeting attend N/A N/A N/A ance during 2013: Securities held: (1) 10,000 Common Shares 0 Options 0 RSUs 0 DSUs Complies with share ownership requirements?
+Board and committee memberships: Meeting attendance during 2014: Board of Directors (8) Governance and Nominating Committee (9) Compensation Committee (10) 6 of 6 1 of 2 (appointed a member on March 4, 2014) 4 of 4 (appointed a member on March 4, 2014) Securities held: (1) held: (1) 50,000 Common Shar 2,231 RSUs 1,201 DSUs Complies with share ownership requirements?
 Yes

-- (1) The information as to the Common Shares beneficially owned, controlled or directed, not being within the knowledge of the Corporation, has been furnished by the respective directors individually. - (2) Mr. Krieger ceased to be a member of the Audit Committee on March 4, 2014. - (3) Mr. Krieger was appointed a member of the Compensation Committee on March 4, 2014. - (4) A total of 37,769,285 Common Shares are legally and beneficially owned by WP Lex and WPX Luxco.
+(1) The information as to the Common Shares beneficially owned, controlled or directed, directly or indirectly, not being within the knowledge of the Corporation, has been furnished by the respective directors individually.

+(2) Mr. Krieger ceased to be a member of the Audit Committee on March 4, 2014.

+(3) Mr. Krieger was appointed a member of the Compensation Committee on March 4, 2014.

+(4) A total of 37,769,285 Common Shares are legally and beneficially owned by WP Lex and WPX Luxco.
 All Common Shares indicated as owned by Mr. Kagan and Mr. Krieger are included because of their affiliation with WP LLC and the Warburg Pincus entities described in note 3 of the table under "Principal Shareholders" above.
-Both Mr. Kagan and Mr. Krieger disclaim beneficial ownership of all Common Shares owned by WP Lex and WPX Luxco. - (5) The net proceeds from the Common Shares, Options, RSUs and DSUs held by Messrs.
-Kagan and Krieger in their capacities as directors are for the benefit of WP LLC. - (6) Mr. Kagan ceased to be a member of the Compensation Committee on March 4, 2014. - (7) Mr. Doerr was appointed a member of the Audit Committee on March 4, 2014. - (8) Mr. McCaig was appointed a director on March 1, 2014. - (9) Mr. McCaig was appointed a member of the Governance and Nominating Committee on March 4, 2014. - (10) Mr. McCaig was appointed a member of the Compensation Committee on March 4, 2014. - (11) Due to a proposed secondary offering of shares by WP LLC being the primary topic for consideration at a November 29, 2013 Board meeting, Messrs.
-Krieger and Kagan, both of whom had declared their interests in the transaction to the Board, accordingly were not eligible to participate in the meeting.
+Both Mr. Kagan and Mr. Krieger disclaim beneficial ownership of all Common Shares owned by WP Lex and WPX Luxco.

+(5) The net proceeds from the Common Shares, Options, RSUs and DSUs held by Messrs.
+Kagan and Krieger in their capacities as directors are for the benefit of WP LLC.

+(6) Mr. Kagan ceased to be a member of the Compensation Committee on March 4, 2014.

+(7) Mr. Doerr was appointed a member of the Audit Committee on March 4, 2014.

+(8) Mr. McCaig was appointed a director effective March 1, 2014.

+(9) Mr. McCaig was appointed a member of the Governance and Nominating Committee on March 4, 2014.

+(10) Mr. McCaig was appointed a member of the Compensation Committee on March 4, 2014.